brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

 This extension provides classes and interfaces to implement feeds in different formats.
-You don't have to worry about the details of the feeds and how they are build, you only have to collect the according data from your model.
+You don't have to worry about the details of the feeds and how they are build, you only have to provide the data from your model.

 Example
 -------